LENT THROUGH EMBODIED WORSHIP

 Spikenard

-This week’s art work by Natalie Salminen Rude are images of Spikenard.
+So what does it look like to embody worship?
+To pour our whole selves out?
+The art work is a painting of spikenard by MN artist, Natalie Salminen Rude.
 Spikenard in the Bible, is often viewed as a symbol of devotion, selfless love, and the preparation for spiritual transformation.
-The story of Mary breaking the alabaster jar and anointing Jesus' feet with spikenard (John 12:3) is a powerful example of being broken open and poured out in devotion to Jesus.
-Mary was undone and changed by Jesus’ presence.
-Spikenard was a very expensive perfume, suggesting that Mary offered Jesus her most precious gift.
-Some interpret this anointing as a preparation for Jesus' burial, foreshadowing his death and resurrection.
+The story of the woman breaking the alabaster jar and anointing Jesus' feet with spikenard and then drying her tears with her unruly hair she had let down (John 12:3) is a powerful example of being broken open and poured out in devotion to Jesus.
+She was undone and changed by Jesus’ presence and therefore she embodied her devotion by pouring out everything she had.
+Spikenard was a very expensive perfume, suggesting that she offered Jesus her most precious material gift.
+But if you know how the story goes, she was shamed and looked down upon for acting so uncivilized.
+She gave of her whole self no matter the cost.
+(Some interpret this anointing as a preparation for Jesus' burial, foreshadowing his death and resurrection. )

 Guided Journal Prompts: